zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 higher.
 If you have a mix of these servers using the same Event Log Data Source, you can mix and match the differing powershell queries. e.g.
 `{ $$_.Id -eq 4001 -or $$_.EventId -eq 4001 }`

+Note: Collection errors are sent with the WindowsEventLogCollection event class key.
+Use an event class mapping with a transform to forward the event to a specific event class.
+These include connection and other Powershell issues.

 #### Powershell Examples